 Active participation in both lecture and seminar is expected.
 The seminar builds upon the theoretical foundations provided in the lecture.
 Successful completion of the seminar requires you to ask questions and get involved in discussion rounds.

-Assignments will be worked on in teams of four and submitted individually via Moodle on a weekly basis.
+Assignments will be worked on in teams of two and submitted individually via Moodle on a weekly basis.
 Submission deadline for the weekly exercise is always the following Monday at 10am.
 It is important to carefully read the assignment and submission instructions.
 We grade submissions based on a point scheme, where each submission can earn you at most three points:

 75% of the maximum available points must be achieved by the end of the semester for successful participation.
 In case your submission was graded with 1 or 2 points, you can re-submit your results until Monday the week after the initial submission.
 You will be informed about the grading of your submission via Moodle.